 SCM Services - Connect to Another Computer

-This topic describes how to connect to another computer in SQL Server.
+This article describes how to connect to another computer in SQL Server 2019 (15.x).
 Follow the first procedure to open the Windows Computer Management Microsoft Management Console (mmc), connect to the computer, and expand the Services and Applications tree.
 Follow the second procedure to create a file with a link to the SQL Server Configuration Manager on a remote computer.

 Some actions cannot be performed by Configuration Manager when connecting remotely.